 Failure to abide by these policies may result in loss of computer privileges and dismissal from the program.

-4) The student and parent/guardian understand that there will be no refunds once a student completes the first quiz or after 5 Summer School Days.
+4) The student and parent/guardian understand that there will be no refunds once a student completes 2 Summer School Days.
 Once the class is 30% completed, an "E" grade will be recorded, even if the class is dropped.